tcharding/tobin.cc/content/blog/bag.md

 	return b.Find(x) // not useful for this implementation }
 ```
-A bag of integers can then be use as such
+We can then use our bag of integers like this

 ```
 func fn() {
     bag := make(Bag)